pshuwei/blog/_data_analysis/report.md

 one ship, the game works surprisingly well.

 There are other things can be done for future work.
 One aspect is more ships.
-Since in the real game there are 5 ships on a \\(10 \\times 10\\) board, more work can be done to add more ships.
+Since in the real game there are 5 ships on a 10x10 board, more work can be done to add more ships.
 This would involve generating non-repeating coordinates so that no two ships can occupy the same spot.